 How to Wash Marble Floors

-So whether you’re using a cleaning solution or not, the water being used should be hot.
+So whether you’re using a cleaning solution or not, always use hot water.
 Boil some on the stove or heat in a kettle.

 We also highly suggest that you use distilled water.
 This water goes through a process called distillation.
 During the procedure, impurities such as minerals are removed — leaving clean H2O.

 Marble floors are porous and, therefore, require a mild detergent.
 You can buy pH-neutral cleaners, such as this one from ZEP.
-These are mild and safe to use since they have a minimal risk of irritation, should it spill on your skin (6).
+These are mild and safe to use since they have a minimal risk of irritation should they spill on your skin (6).